Old Manali-'Dev Bhumi' - 'The Valley of the Gods'

 When the rains come, the walls of the concrete house where I live grows damp in places.

-The monsoon lets loose its water primarily on this side of the Himalayan range.
+The monsoon looses its water primarily on the southern or Indian side of the Himalayan range.

 Very little moisture crosses over the mountains onto the Tibetan plateau.